Accenture says IT investments are bearing fruit

 Narrowing the divide

-It remains to be seen to what degree industry laggards will be able to remain viable in the face of more aggressive competition, even as the global economy continues to improve, Venkataraman said.
-Leaders and leapfroggers both cited leadership that has made a strategic commitment to invest in IT to become more competitive, he noted.
-In the absence of that commitment, Venkataraman said it will become even more difficult for laggards to close a gap that will widen as AI technologies are employed more widely.
+It’s not yet clear to what degree industry laggards will be able to remain viable in the face of more aggressive competition, even as the global economy continues to improve, Venkataraman said, adding that leaders and leapfroggers both cited leadership teams’ strategic commitment to investing in IT.
+In the absence of such commitment, Venkataraman said it will become even more difficult for laggards to close the gap that will grow as AI technologies are employed more widely.

-Another attribute leaders and leapfroggers share is that they have narrowed the divide between IT and the rest of the business, Venkataraman said.
-IT in these organizations is now tightly integrated into the business, he noted.
+Another attribute leaders and leapfroggers share is that they have narrowed the divide between IT and the rest of their business, Venkataraman said.

-Laggards that want to become more competitive will need to not only become comfortable taking on additional risks, they will also need to migrate as many legacy platforms to the cloud as possible to become more agile, said Venkataraman.
-As part of that effort, it’s critical for these organizations to honestly assess their current digital capabilities, he added.
+Laggards that want to become more competitive will need to not only become comfortable taking on additional risks, but also migrate as many legacy platforms to the cloud as possible to become more agile, Venkataraman said.
+As part of that effort, these organizations need to honestly assess their current digital capabilities, he added.

-Venkataraman said the pandemic has overall shown how much more resilient organizations that make the right strategic IT decisions can be in the face of great economic uncertainty.
-Many of those organizations will soon be in an even better position to capitalize on those investments as governments around the world continue to stimulate the economy, he added.
+Venkataraman said the pandemic has shown how much more resilient organizations that make the right strategic IT decisions can be in the face of great economic uncertainty.
+Many of those organizations will soon be in an even better position to capitalize on their investments as governments around the world continue to stimulate the economy, he added.

-Of course, no one knows for certain what the future may hold.
-But organizations that consistently invest in IT have shown an ability to pivot in the face of adversity that rival organizations can now only envy.
+While the post-pandemic future is still uncertain, organizations that consistently invest in IT have shown an ability to pivot in the face of adversity that rival organizations can now only envy.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: